wofsauge/IsaacDocs/docs/Isaac.md

 [ ](#){: .abrep .tooltip .badge }
 #### string ExecuteCommand ( string command ) {: .copyable aria-label='Functions' }

-This function executes a debug console command. see the [Debug Console Tutorial](tutorials/DebugConsole.md) for informations on how to use commands.
+This function executes a debug console command.
+See the [Debug Console Tutorial](tutorials/DebugConsole.md) for informations on how to use commands.
 ___
 ### Explode () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }